KATTA-00/module-ballerinax-openai.finetunes/examples/README.md

 ## Prerequisites

-1. Generate a API as described in the [Setup guide](https://central.ballerina.io/ballerinax/openai.finetunes/latest#setup-guide).
+1. Generate an API key as described in the [Setup guide](https://central.ballerina.io/ballerinax/openai.finetunes/latest#setup-guide).

 2. For each example, create a `Config.toml` file the related configuration.
 Here's an example of how your `Config.toml` file should look: